cruftyoldsysadmin/documentation/datamodels/Impact Claim.md

       "latitude": <latitude value>,
       "longitude": <longitude value>
    },
-   serviceAgentId: <did for the service agent>,
+   serviceAgentID: <did for the service agent>,
    serviceCenterId: <did of the service center>,
    beneficiaries: [
      <did of the beneficiary>,